County Court judgment (CCJ)

 In case you do not owe any money, you can apply for the CCJ set aside claim that will cancel the order.

-In addition, we provide clear and practical advice in terms of insolvency issues, allowing you to manage your payments in a satisfying manner.
-Contact our help advisors right away for advice on County Court Judgments and other debt plans.
+In addition, we provide clear and practical information in terms of insolvency issues, allowing you to manage your payments in a satisfying manner.

-7 Received a County Court claim form and need advice?
+7 Received a County Court claim form and need help?

 7.1 Received a letter of claim?